DeathStar3/varicity-experiment/README_public.md

 The window is made of several parts:

 - ①: By clicking on the `Hide project information` button, you can hide the parts ③ and ④ in order to be able to see the graph better.
-- ②: Here you can see the name and tag/commit ID of the project corresponding to the visualization being viewed, as well as the commit corresponding to the version of _symfinder_ that generated the visualization.
+- ②: Here you can see the name and tag/commit ID of the project corresponding to the visualization being viewed, as well as the commit corresponding to the version of Symfinder that generated the visualization.
 - ③: In the `Package/class to filter` field, you can enter the name of a class or package that you want to filter on the visualization.
 When a filter is added, it is added to the list below.
 The cross on the right of each filter allows you to remove it.
 On the right of this field is a `Filter isolated nodes` button which, when activated, removes the nodes having no relationship from the visualization.